Happy Couples Practice These Healthy Relationship Habits

 Some people call it a sacrifice.

-The difference is that when we think of a sacrifice, it gives us the epic feeling that we’ve done something exceptional and we need a reward.
+The difference is that when we think of sacrifice, it gives us the epic feeling that we’ve done something exceptional and we need a reward.

 On the other hand, a compromise is the decisions that help us achieve the overall happiness.
 Compromise serves the bigger picture and loses its form with the years.
 A sacrifice is a personal act that contradicts with our beliefs and almost makes our souls bleed while performing it.